kurtosis-tech/kardinal-playground/README.md

 # 🎡 Kardinal Playground

 Welcome to the Kardinal Playground!
-This GitHub Codespace comes with Kardinal and all necessary tools pre-installed and ready to go. 🚀
+This codespace contains a demo showing how you can safely test new features in production without risking downtime using Kardinal. 🚀 It takes about 5 minutes, 3 of which are just waiting for the setup script to complete.

+In this demo, you will:
+1. Set up a Kubernetes cluster with a demo voting app installed on it (3 minutes)
+2. Visualize your production cluster using Kiali (30 seconds)
+3. Use Kardinal to set up a lightweight "dev environment" inside of your production cluster so you can test on production data (30 seconds)
+4. Visualize your cluster in Kiali again, to see how the Kardinal "dev environment" is structured (30 seconds)

 ## 🛠 Features

-- 🐦 Kardinal: Our platform that allows you to dev on prod safely
+- 🐦 Kardinal: Our developer tool for safely developing in prod
-- 🚙 Minikube: A tool that lets you run Kubernetes locally
-- 🎛 kubectl: The command-line tool for interacting with Kubernetes clusters
-- 🌐 Istio: An open-source service mesh that layers transparently onto existing distributed applications
-- 📊 Kiali: A management console for Istio-based service mesh
+- 📊 Kiali: A management console used to visualize the deployed architecture, to see what's happening behind the scenes

 ## 🚀 Getting Started

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=818205437&skip_quickstart=true&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json)

 1. 🏗 Create a new Codespace from this repository.
-2. ⏳ Wait for the Codespace to finish setting up.
-This includes installing all necessary tools and starting Minikube.
-3. 🎉 Once setup is complete, you're ready to start your Kardinal adventure!
+2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" sectio

 ## 📊 About the Voting App